sourcegraph/handbook/content/departments/engineering/dev/process/pullrequest-compliance.md

 All pull requests must provide [a test plan](https://docs.sourcegraph.com/dev/background-information/testing_principles#test-plans) and be reviewed by a teammate.
 If for situational reasons, it needs to be exempted, an [exception is automatically recorded](https://docs.sourcegraph.com/dev/background-information/testing_principles#exceptions).

-Exceptions are periodically reviewed by the @devinfra-team on a weekly basis.
+Exceptions are periodically reviewed by the @dev-infra-team infra-team on a weekly basis.

 ## Contact